Majo2k/SFML-Platformer/README.md

-# SFML-Platformer
+# SFML Platformer
-Trying to make simple sfml game
+I'm trying to make simple SFML platformer game in C++

+## Informations about program
+- Works only on 64 bit verion
+- All sfml libs are linked statically
+- It is failure and it's most likely not going to be finished